The Chemistry of Unicellular Green Algae (Chlamydomonas reinhardtii)

 Abstract

 Chlamydomonas reinhardtii, a unicellular green alga, possesses a sophisticated chemical repertoire that enhances its adaptability and interaction with its environment.
 This paper delves into the alga’s chemical composition and biological mechanisms, revealing how they contribute to its survival and functional versatility, as well as drawing from the alga’s ingenious natural design solutions to inspire a diverse audience.
-The alga’s adeptness at photosynthesis and is facilitated by specialised structures such as chloroplasts and the eyespot, while Ca2+ signalling plays a crucial role in flagellar movement and cellular response to environmental stimuli.
+The alga’s adeptness at and phototaxis is facilitated by specialised structures such as chloroplasts and the eyespot, while Ca2+ signalling plays a crucial role in flagellar movement and cellular response to environmental stimuli.
 The organism’s remarkable adaptability is further exemplified by its ability to modulate metabolic pathways in response to light availability, enabling it to inhabit diverse ecological niches.
 This adaptability not only underscores Chlamydomonas reinhardtii‘s ecological success but also positions it as a promising candidate for research and applications in biofuel production, environmental science, and biotechnology.

 Introduction

 In the diverse world of eukaryotic microorganisms, Chlamydomonas reinhardtii stands out as a model organism that offers profound insights into cellular biology, with implications that span from ecological understanding to biotechnological advancement.
-This unicellular green alga, equipped with a pair of and a photosynthetic apparatus, has become a cornerstone in biological research, providing a window into the evolutionary past of multicellular plants and .
+This unicellular green alga, equipped with a pair of and a photosynthetic apparatus, has become a cornerstone in biological research, providing a window into the evolutionary past of multicellular plants and animals.
 The present paper seeks to dissect the multifaceted aspects of Chlamydomonas reinhardtii‘s biology, emphasizing its chemical and physiological mechanisms that confer survival advantages and environmental adaptability.

 Photosynthesis and respiration of Chlamydomonas reinhardtii